 Are smart telescopes worth it for intermediate users?

-Smart telescopes like the UNISTELLAR Equinox 2 are worth considering for intermediate users, especially those in urban areas or interested in astrophotography.
-They overcome light pollution through electronic enhancement and provide instant gratification with minimal setup.
-However, they’re expensive (often $2,000+) and don’t provide traditional viewing experiences.
-Consider them if budget allows and you prioritize convenience over traditional astronomy skills.
+Smart telescopes like the UNISTELLAR Equinox 2 or Vaonis Vespera Pro are worth considering for intermediate users in urban areas or those interested in astrophotography.
+They overcome light pollution through electronic enhancement and provide instant results with minimal setup.
+However, they cost significantly more than traditional telescopes ($1,000-3,000+) and fundamentally change the observing experience by removing manual sky navigation.
+Consider them if budget allows and you prioritize convenience and image quality over traditional observing skills.

 Final Recommendations